gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 ### RESULTS

-We used the  benchmarking script to test the performance of mmap() for reading/writing from ESCAPE FPGA:
+We used the benchmarking script to test the performance of:

+- Intel ESCAPE GAPS Security Engine (ESCAPE FPGA mmap’ed shared memory) to communicate between two hosts.
+- Host shared Memory (Host mmap’ed) to communicate among independent applications on the same host
+- Host heap memory used by a single application

-- Using different memcpy: a) functions (glibc, naïve, apex), b) length of data, and c) number of worker threads
+For each we looked at different: a) memory copy functions (glibc, naïve, apex),
+b) lengths of data, and c) number of worker threads
-- Using different memory locations: a) ESCAPE FPGA mmap’ed, b) Host mmap’ed, and c) Host heap

-This section summarizes these results on the ESCAPE testbed with the three x,y,z plots:
+This section summarizes these results on the ESCAPE testbed with the three x, y, z plots:

 A) The first (default) plot has: